biography

 Her work has been shown at the Brooklyn Museum, Times Square, Lincoln Center, and recognized by The New York Times, Harpers Bazaar, and the Guardian.
 She has received support from the Sloan Foundation, the Café Cultural Foundation, and the Jerome Foundation.
 Her work is held in permanent collections at the Museum of the City of New York, the Goldwell Open Air Museum, the Library of Congress, the Museum of Chinese in America, and the Victoria and Albert Museum in London.

-In 2023, she was appointed to the President’s Committee on the Arts and the Humanities where she advises the President on how art can foster community well-being.
+From 2023-25, she served on the President’s Committee on the Arts and the Humanities where she advised the President on how art can foster community well-being.

 Artist Statement